Trend detection method - analysis of peaks and troughs

 Master Class: Price Action Trading Methods

-The idea itself is certainly not new and not radical enough to talk about any revolution in trading.
-Most, if not all technical indicators were invented with the advent of the PC and the development of electronic trading.
-They, indicators, are at most 20-30 years old.
-Some are older, some are younger, but it does not change the essence - all indicators are just a derivative of price.
+The idea itself, of course, is not new and not so radical as to talk about a revolution in trading.
+Most, if not all, technical indicators were invented with the advent of the PC and the development of electronic trading.
+They, the indicators, are at most 20-30 years old.
+Some are older, some are younger, but it doesn't change the fact - all indicators are just a derivative of the price.

 Let's see what "advantages" the indicators give us?